jasonsong93/archlinux-steps/README.md

 systemctl enable NetworkManager
 ```

-Let's create a user while we are here.

 ## 11. Reboot
 Congratulations!
 You've made it to the end of the install.
 Exit the chroot environment by typing exit or pressing Ctrl+d.